apache/dolphinscheduler-website/docs/en-us/dev/user_doc/globalParams.md

 ![png04](https://dolphinscheduler.apache.org/img/globalParam/image-20210723104411489.png)

 "status" is the own parameters of the node set by the current node.
-However, the user also sets the "status" parameter when saving, and assigns a value of -1.
+However, the user also sets the "status" parameter when saving, assigning its value to -1.
 Then the value of status will be -1 with higher priority when the SQL is executed.
 The value of the node's own variable is discarded.

-The "ID" here is the parameter set by the upstream node, the user sets the parameters of the same parameter name "ID" in the [createparam1] node, [createparam2] node.
+The "ID" here is the parameter set by the upstream node.
+The user sets the parameters of the same parameter name "ID" for the [createparam1] node and [createparam2] node.
 And the [use_create] node uses the value of [createParam1] which is finished first.

 ##### Parameter setting:

 When defining an upstream node, if there is a need to transmit the result of that node to a downstream node that has a dependency.
 You need to set a parameter whose direction is OUT in [Custom Parameters] of [Current Node Settings].
-At present, we mainly do it for SQL and SHELL nodes to pass parameters downward.
+At present, we mainly focus on the function of SQL and SHELL nodes that can input parameters.

-###### SQL node

 prop is user-specified; the direction is selected as OUT, and will be defined as parameter output only when the direction is OUT.
 The data type can be chosen from different data structures as needed; the value part is not required.